-27. Where applicable, members of the management body in its supervisory function should be able to challenge the decisions of the management body in its management function and other relevant management decisions where necessary and to effectively oversee and monitor management decision-making.
+- g. additional knowledge gained from academical activities. - 26.
+Where applicable, members of the management body in its supervisory function should be able to challenge the decisions of the management body in its management function and other relevant management decisions where necessary and to effectively oversee and monitor management decision-making.

-C.2.3 Collective appropriate knowledge, skills and experience
+D.2.3 Collective appropriate knowledge, skills and experience

-- 28. The composition of the management body should ensure that it has collectively the appropriate knowledge, skills and experience necessary to conduct all the business activities of the issuer of ARTs or of the CASP and to fulfil all of its responsibilities.
+- 27. The composition of the management body should ensure that it has collectively the appropriate knowledge, skills and experience necessary to conduct all the business activities of the issuer of ARTs or of the CASP and to fulfil all of its responsibilities.
 This includes that the management body collectively has an appropriate understanding of all business areas and activities of the issuer of ARTs or of the CASP.
-The management body, as a whole, should also have appropriate knowledge, skills and experience with regard to the aspects listed under section C.2.2 and in addition regarding: - a.
-The effective, sound and prudent management of the issuer of ARTs or of the CASPs, including: - i. business continuity management, - ii. the adequate consideration of the interest of its clients and the integrity of the market, - iii. the management of main risks related to the creation, use and management of crypto assets, the management of operational risks, including cyber risk, - iv. the implementation of fraud detection and prevention measures, - v.
-ESG factors and ESG risks, in particular regarding the consensus mechanism, - b. the legal and regulatory environment, - c. contractual law, - d. consumer protection, - e. information and communication technology and security, including, where relevant, the applied consensus mechanisms, - f. distributed ledger or similar technologies relevant for their business activities, - g. financial accounting and reporting,
+The management body, as a whole, should also have appropriate knowledge, skills and experience with regard to the aspects listed under section D.2.1 and in addition regarding: - a.
+The effective, sound and prudent management of the issuer of ARTS or of the CASPs, including: - i. business continuity management, - ii. the adequate consideration of the interest of its clients and the integrity of the market, - iii. the management of main risks related to the creation, use and management of crypto assets, the management of operational risks, including cyber risk, - iv. the implementation of fraud detection and prevention measures, - v.
+ESG factors and ESG risks, in particular regarding the consensus mechanism, - b. the legal and regulatory environment, - c. contractual law, - d. consumer protection, - e. information and communication technology and security, including, where relevant, the applied consensus mechanisms, - f. distributed ledger or similar technologies relevant for their business activities, - g. financial accounting and reporting, - h. the activities of the risk management, compliance and internal audit functions or procedures, including the setting up of those functions or procedures,